shruthits1/aws-prep/doubt-clarifications.md

 - **AWS Client VPN** enables **individual users** to securely access AWS resources inside a VPC.

 So, while **VPN provides secure connectivity**, **VPC defines a private cloud environment**.
+**Note** An AWS Site-to-Site VPN connection offers two VPN tunnels between a virtual private gateway or a transit gateway on the AWS side, and a customer gateway (which represents a VPN device) on the remote (on-premises) side.

 #### **Compare all DBs on AWS**